adobe-research/cross-preferences/README.md

 In order to make use of it, one will only need to have it present in the JVM classpath (and provide any configuration settings via system properties), since the modules integrate with the preferences API via the `ServiceLoader` mechanism.

-However, if more than one prefs jar is present in the classpath for some reason, the actual implementatin to be used can be decided by setting the `java.util.prefs.PreferencesFactory` system property.
+However, if more than one prefs jar is present in the classpath for some reason, the actual implementation to be used can be decided by setting the `java.util.prefs.PreferencesFactory` system property.